ngrok/ngrok-docs/docs/guides/basic-authn-with-ngrok.md

 The basic authentication method serves as a practical and simple solution for protecting application access in many scenarios.
 This ease of implementation allows for quick integration with a wide range of platforms, operating systems, and web browsers, making it accessible for developers and users.

-Although it may lack the advanced security features of more complex authentication methods, its ubiquity and ease of use make it a valuable option for securing applications with lower security requirements, comunication between modules of an application, or where additional security measures are in place.
+Although it may lack the advanced security features of more complex authentication methods, its ubiquity and ease of use make it a valuable option for securing applications with lower security requirements, communication between modules of an application, or where additional security measures are in place.

 ### Command line configuration